We’re developing a new heritage strategy to plan how we acknowledge the distinctive heritage of our city, for the next 10 years and beyond.

 As our city evolves, it's more important than ever to recognise the value of heritage and the places that tell our shared story.

-Our Draft Melbourne Heritage Strategy focusses on the positive role heritage can play in responding to key challenges facing our city, including climate change and the housing crisis.
+Our Draft Melbourne Heritage Strategy focuses on the positive role heritage can play in responding to key challenges facing our city, including climate change and the housing crisis.

 It highlights the importance of understanding community connections to the city’s stories and places to better plan for the future.